-He was a Director of Assunta Hospital from 2005 to 2012 and was the Chairman of the Assunta Board from June 2011 to December 2012 and the Board of Governors of Pusat Kebajikan Good Shepherd from March 2008 to March 2019.
-Currently, he is a Director of Good Shepherd Services and Assisi Palliative Care Berhad, two charitable organisations.
+He was a Director of Assisi Palliative Care Berhad from 2015 until his recent retirement in January 2022.
+He also served on the Board of Assunta Hospital from 2005 to 2012 and was the Chairman of the Assunta Board from June 2011 to December 2012 and was a member of the Board of Governors of Pusat Kebajikan Good Shepherd from March 2008 to March 2019.
+He was a Director of Good Shepherd Services, a charitable organisation, from 2015 to May 2021.